Football capsules: Commerce, Lone Oak, Boles, Celeste, Wolfe City

 TIME: 7:30 p.m., Friday.

-KEY PLAYERS: Overton: QB Bryce Still, RB-LB Kash Fletcher, WR Isaiah Hawkins, WR Jayden Edwards, DL Kadden Williams.
-Boles: QB Kole Lively, TE-DE Jordan Dickeson, OL-DT Eric Dickerson.
+KEY PLAYERS: Boles: QB Kole Lively, RB Layton Morgan, WR Jonathan Cruthird, TE-DE Jordan Dickeson, OL-DT Eric Dickerson.
+Clarksville: QB Dot Morgan, WR-DB Pedro Ortiz, WR-DB Romeo Minter, TE-DL Ra’kadrain Minter.

-NOTES: Jawny Cannon is in his second season as the Hornets’ head coach.
-He’s a veteran assistant with stints at Boles and Quinlan Ford.
-Boles went 3-7 last season while Overton was a 2-9 playoff team.
-Overton’s Kadden Williams finished fourth at state in powerlifting last season.
-He squatted 650 pounds and benched 455.
+NOTES: Lively was 12-of-24 passing for 242 yards and three TDs last week for Boles.
+Morgan rushed for a team-high 132 yards on 18 carries and Cruthird caught eight passes for 155 yards and two TDs.
+Boles went 3-7 last season while Clarksville was a 5-6 playoff team.

 CELESTE BLUE DEVILS